dlr-eoc/prosEO/processing-engine/README.md

    ```
 5) Access the dashboard at <http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/>.

+# TODO Step 2 is redundant with step 4 and shall be integrated with the latter
 ## Step 2: Deploy the prosEO Storage Manager
 For the single-node installation we will use POSIX as the default file system, thereby
 avoiding the overhead of running an S3 object storage provider.
 We will not make Alluxio